geoffreycastillo/ios-js/README.md

 # ios.js

-A JavaScript implementation of the Inclusion of Other in the Self scale, introduced by Aron et al. (1992).
+A continuous implementation of the Inclusion of Other in the Self scale.
-On top of the original IOS—which we call the Pictorial IOS—`ios.js` also offers the Continuous IOS, and a middle-ground, the Step-choice IOS.
+We also offer the original IOS scale and a middle-ground, the Step-choice IOS scale.

 ## Demo